 Bob Cassidy enlisted in the Army in 1981.
 He attained sergeant rank and then served in the Army National Guard until he was commissioned through ROTC as a Distinguished Military Graduate at Fitchburg State College, with a BA in history, summa cum laude, in 1987.

 He has served in combat and contingencies in Grenada, Haiti, Iraq, and Afghanistan.
 He has served as a special assistant to two senior commanders in Afghanistan, a director of assessments for the Special Operations Joint Task Force-Afghanistan, a Task Force 714 chief planner and liaison to the Afghan theater commander, a battalion commander in Kuwait, a special assistant to the U.S. Army Europe Commander, a brigade operations officer (Iraq), a squadron executive officer in the 4th Infantry Division, an air cavalry troop commander in the 82nd Airborne Division, and as a support and scout platoon leader in the 8th Infantry Division.
 He was previously an international relations instructor at West Point and a Russian interrogator in the 82nd Airborne.

 Bob is a senior fellow at the Center for Advanced Defense Studies and a member of the Pi Sigma Alpha National Political Science Honor Society.

 His Army awards include the Bronze Star with four oak leaf clusters, the Ranger Tab, the Senior Parachutist Badge, the French Para Badge, and the Air Assault Badge.
 He is a graduate of the U.S. Army JFK Special Warfare Center SERE Course, the Infantry Captains Course, and the Rotary-Wing Aviator Course.

-He and his wife Chris live in Jamestown, RI.
-Their children, Hailey and Robert, are college juniors at Bard and Middlebury.
+He and his wife Chris are most recently from Jamestown, RI.
+Their children, Hailey and Robert, are seniors at Bard and Middlebury.